carljmosca/carljmosca/README.md

-### Still having fun...working with Kubernetes/OpenShift, Java, Python, and a variety of other stuff as needed.
+### Still having fun...working with Kubernetes/OpenShift, Java, and a variety of other stuff that comes my way.